10 All-Natural Remedies To Get Rid Of Facial Redness

 1. Manuka honey

 It's not just another wellness buzzword; according to well-established research, using Manuka honey topically can have a multitude of skin-healing benefits.
 "Manuka honey does have anti-inflammatory properties so can potentially reduce redness," Shah says.
-Its calming and healing properties likely stem from Manuka honey’s antimicrobial and antioxidant nature, plus its ability to help regulate the skin's immune system and promote tissue repair, according to one study.
-Another body of research found that a mixture of kanuka honey (a similar type of honey from the same family of trees) and glycerin was an effective topical treatment for rosacea.
+Its calming and healing properties likely stem from Manuka honey’s antimicrobial and antioxidant nature, plus its ability to help regulate the skin's immune system and promote tissue repair1, according to one study.
+Another body of research found that a mixture of kanuka honey (a similar type of honey from the same family of trees) and glycerin was an effective topical treatment for rosacea2.

-Research aside, honey of all types has been used for centuries by different cultures around the globe to treat wounds, burns, and rashes and promote overall skin healing.
-It's also a naturally hydrating ingredient, with the ability to pull and retain moisture.
+Research aside, honey of all types has been used for centuries3 by different cultures around the globe to treat wounds, burns, and rashes and promote overall skin healing.
+It's also a naturally hydrating4 ingredient, with the ability to pull and retain moisture.
 To use Manuka honey topically, look for it as an ingredient in face masks, cleansers, creams, and lotions, or whip up your own Manuka honey face mask.

 2. Green tea

 Green tea is hailed for its antioxidant and anti-inflammatory properties, both when ingested and as a topical extract.
-One of the most impressive parts of green tea makeup is the polyphenols, powerful antioxidant molecules that have been shown in studies to help treat acne when used topically.
-They’re also beneficial for protection of UV rays which is a contributing factor for dilated vessels and redness in photo aging.
+One of the most impressive parts of green tea makeup is the polyphenols5, powerful antioxidant molecules that have been shown in studies to help treat acne when used topically.
+They’re also beneficial for protection of UV rays6 which is a contributing factor for dilated vessels and redness in photo aging.
 These properties might also help treat rosacea, according to a 2005 study that showed that 70% of women reported having less facial redness when compared to their placebo counterparts.

 3. Aloe vera